evecarboot/AA-FatImporter/README.md

 ### 2. Add the app to local.py

-Copy this into your Alliance Auth project `local.py`:
+Add the app to your Alliance Auth project `local.py`:

 ```python
 INSTALLED_APPS += [